Student Loan obligations

 If you didn’t pass your previous study and continued to study, and have now passed as a result of the rolling assessment period, you may be able to get another student loan.

-If you withdraw from your course and get a full refund of your tuition fees, or a partial refund when you've withdrawn within 30 days of the course starting, we won’t include that course when we assess whether you’ve passed your previous study to get another student loan.
+If you withdraw from your course and get a full refund of your tuition fees, we won’t include that course when we assess whether you’ve passed your previous study to get another student loan.
+If there is a partial refund made then generally the EFTS which have been refunded will be the EFTS that are excluded.

 If you withdraw from all or part of your course, we won’t include that part when we assess whether you’ve passed your previous study.